paula-gradu/paula-gradu.github.io/index.md

 [comment]: <img src="/assets/photo_1.jpg" width="60" align="right"/>

 ## Paula Gradu
-pgradu@princeton.edu
+pgradu@berkeley.edu

-I'm a student in the Department of Mathematics at Princeton University.
-I'm very fortunate to be advised by Prof. [Elad Hazan](https://www.cs.princeton.edu/~ehazan/).
+I'm a first year graduate student in EECS at UC Berkeley.
+Before, I was very fortunate to be advised by Prof. [Elad Hazan](https://www.cs.princeton.edu/~ehazan/) at Princeton.
 I am interested in the intersection of reinforcement learning in differentiable, physics-based environments and control.
 My main focus is theoretical, in that I want to develop algorithms with provable guarantees, but the ultimate goal is for these to also translate to practice, for example, to ensure better/safer control of medical apparatus or dynamic treatments.

 ### My Research